tadamcz/value_of_information_webapp/README.md

 # Code structure

-A Django app that acts as a wrapper around the package `value-of-information`.
+A Django app that acts as a wrapper around the package `value-of-information` ([tadamcz/value-of-information](https://github.com/tadamcz/value-of-information)).
 That package is included as a git submodule, and listed in `pyproject.toml` as a local dependency in editable mode.

 The initial skeleton was set up using Cookiecutter Django.
 See `README_cookiecutter.md`.